-Belgian designer Raf Simons has two highly-anticipated debuts to make on the horizon — For Prada, as the Italian brand’s new co-creative director, and for his eponymous label’s womenswear collection.
+The Belgian designer has two highly-anticipated debuts to make on the horizon: the first will be today, for Prada, as the Italian brand’s new Co-Creative Director, and the second, for his eponymous label’s womenswear collection.
 It will be the first of its kind since Simons’ brand was launched 25 years ago.

 Yet it certainly won’t mark Simons’ foray into women’s fashion.
 That was in 2005, when, as a little-known menswear designer, he was appointed as creative director of Jil Sander.
 Simons had no experience designing for women then, but he had proven himself to be a master of the skinny suit — a signature ensemble for both his own fashion brand and Jil Sander.

 Of course, another thing the latter was embraced for was his brand of minimalism: sharp, sculptural and androgynous.
 Simons stuck to those house codes, even as he played with volume (he went big) and colours (he went bright).

 His experimentation with women’s fashion at Jil Sander were met with winning results, and in some cases, instantly imitated.
 That’s especially true of his designs with colour-blocking — a trend that we still haven’t quite shaken from our style subconscious.
 Neither has Simons, who would later employ the same technique on his Calvin Klein clothes.